Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Introduction

-Compared to state-of-the-art microservice security techniques, our solution has two unique advantages: 1) Timeloops is language agnostic since microservice deployments tend to be heterogeneous with services written in different languages.
-Tradtional system call filtering approaches that use static analysis to create filters~\cite{sysfilter, temp-sys-filtering, canella2021automating} require writing custom tools for each language.
-This increases the difficulty of applying these methodologies to modern cloud microservices.
-Timeloops avoids this problem.
-2) Timeloops offers a tighter set of system call constraints that is customized to each service.
-Unlike static analysis systems, Timeloops learns the system calls required per service on runtime workloads and therefore produces a tighter set.
+Compared to state-of-the-art microservice security techniques, our solution has two unique advantages: (i)~\timeloops is language agnostic, since microservice deployments tend to be heterogeneous with services written in different languages.
+Traditional system call filtering approaches that use static analysis to create filters~\cite{temp-sys-filtering, canella2021automating} require writing custom tools for each language.
+This increases the difficulty of applying these methodologies to modern cloud microservices---\timeloops avoids this problem completely. (ii)~\timeloops offers a tighter set of system call constraints that is customized to each service.
+Unlike static analysis systems, \timeloops learns the system calls required per service using runtime workloads and therefore produces a much tighter set.

 Using these components we measure both the security and performance of our \timeloops system.
-We observe that the amortized performance of the \timeloops system is similar to an unhardened, insecure system, and our system nearly eliminates all the performance overheads of the hardened system.
-In terms of the tightness of the system call filtering set, we show that a state-of-the-art static analysis tool generated system call policies that were 32.7\% larger than the ones generated by \timeloops.
+We observe that the amortized performance of a \timeloops-protected system is similar to that of an unhardened, insecure system, and our approach nearly eliminates all the performance overheads associated with hardening.
+In terms of the tightness of the system call filtering set, we show that a state-of-the-art static analysis tool generated system call sets that were $32.7\%$ larger than the ones generated by \timeloops.
 Additionally, we demonstrate that \timeloops succeeds in creating system call filters for interpreted languages with very little effort, which is a challenge for existing static analysis-based techniques.
-Finally, as a side effect, we show that we can easily detect memory corruption exploits while they are happening.
+Finally, as a side effect, we show that we can easily detect memory corruption-based exploits while taking place.